Taste and See

 As I was watching him eagerly anticipate those eggs, I had a profound thought.
 There are times when I have that same anticipation, that same hunger for the Word in my quiet time.

 I have gotten into the habit of getting up early, grabbing some coffee, (this mom survives on a whole lot of Jesus, coffee and Chick-Fil-A sweet tea!) my Bible, my journal and sitting outside on the deck for some quiet time.
-There are mornings where everything just flows right.
-The Word is speaking to me and I can feel Jesus wrapping His arms around me.
-Then there are some mornings when I feel like I am going though the motions.
-My daily reading can be just another check mark off of my to-do list for that day and the Word has no impact on me what so ever.
-These are the days when I feel that nothing goes right and I feel that the world is against me.
+There are mornings where everything flows right.
+The Word is speaking to me, and I can feel Jesus wrapping His arms around me.
+Then there are some mornings when I feel like I am going through the motions.
+My daily reading can be just another check mark off of my to-do list for that day, and the Word has no impact on me what so ever.
+These are the days when I feel that nothing goes right, and I think that the world is against me.

 So, how can I eagerly anticipate reading the Word?
-I have found that if I sit still and clear my mind before diving into the Word, it will have a greater impact on me!
+I have found that if I sit still and clear my mind before diving into the Word, it will have a more significant impact on me!

-I am now more than ever determined to have my “resting time” with Jesus before diving into the Word.
-Even if it means getting up an extra 15-20 minutes early!
-Thank you Jesus for your Word and for coffee!!!!
+I am now more than ever determined to have my “resting time” with Jesus before diving into the Word even if it means getting up an extra 15-20 minutes early!
+Thank you, Jesus, for your Word and coffee!!!!